New Clients Email

 Don’t Give Up Your Data Easily

-Make sure you are aware of how companies are using your data.
-Always ask questions on how they ensure to protect your personal information.
+Be aware of how companies are using your data.
+Always ask questions about how they protect your personal information.

 Personally Identifiable Information Next Steps

 In summary, you can’t have identity theft without PII.
-It is important to do everything you can to protect your personally identifiable information.
-Even if it seems silly, doing whatever you can to protect your PII is of vast importance.
+Doing everything you can to protect your personally identifiable information is essential.
+Even if it seems silly, doing whatever you can to protect your PII is very important.

 Here is a small sample of what you can do: